KarolDuracz/SVG-Mind-Tree/Web Client for Android device/README.md

 <br /><br />
 <h3>To test what can be encoded from these patterns into actions on graphs, etc., a simple tool collects sequences of numbers or single digits, e.g., 1, 6, 2, 45, 989—various patterns from a 3x3 grid.
 Statistics are collected.
 You can assign unique graph actions to these patterns.
 To check if this makes sense.</h3>

+> [!IMPORTANT]
+> /charts should automatically shift the charts to the right.
+Check by clicking on a tile in the client application, such as 1, 2, or another tile individually, whether it's receiving and drawing the chart correctly.
+Test it this way.
+If something isn't working, try refreshing only the /charts page.
+Don't restart the server.

 ## Routes

 - `/` — client board